If you have been thinking about meeting someone from Tinder in person but you carry a lot of doubts and concerns, don’t miss this article.

 It is perfectly fine if things don’t “click” with your Tinder date when you finally met personally.
 Maybe the person is not up to what you were expecting for some reason.

-The meeting was boring, empty, the person revealed a character or values opposed to yours.
+The meeting was boring and empty, the person revealed a character or values opposed to yours.
 Or there was no physical attractiveness.